rorymiller/referees-rebuttal-2/draft2.md

 is being developed to formalise this with DHBs and PHOs moving beyond this validation study.

-For those identified as low risk, there will be reduced costs due to reduced patient transfers, shorter emergency department stays and less unnecessary investigations.
+For those identified as low-risk, there will be reduced costs due to reduced patient transfers, shorter emergency department stays and less unnecessary investigations.
 There will also be intangible cost reduction due to reduced travel for family and time off work.

-For those identified as medium and high risk, there will likely be increased short term costs as more people will be identified (e.g.current usage of POC Tn may miss 30% of NSTEMI) as needing treatment, therefore identifying a hitherto unrecognised rural disparity in the management of NSTEMI.
+For those identified as medium and high risk, there will likely be increased short term costs as more people will be potentially identified as needing treatment, therefore identifying a hitherto unrecognised rural disparity in the management of NSTEMI.
 This will be offset by an important clinical benefit, with appropriate life and morbidity saving (cost reducing) treatment being instituted earlier.
 Those with medium risk may be able to stay 'closer to home' for longer periods thus reducing costs to the health sector and beyond.

 `?adapt figure 3 from proposal?`